CivicActions/ssp-toolkit/docs/ssp.md

 • Request URL
 • HTTP status code returned
 • Username
-• Drupal watchdog message (if applicable)
+• Drupal Watchdog message (if applicable)
 • Unique numerical ID of the content being modified (for content creation, modification and deletion events) When auditing a Drupal incident, CivicActions' developers aggregate log sources from multiple servers into the Graylog dashboard so that all log entries for a single managed security incident can be analyzed in a single document.
 Log sources are sorted, filtered and reviewed.
-Application logs are maintained primarily for after-the-fact investigation of critical system or security events.
+Application logs are maintained primarily for an after-the-fact investigation of critical systems or security events.

 ### AU-4: Audit Storage Capacity